PoOnesNerfect/bit_gossip/bit_gossip/README.md

 For fixed node sizes less than 128 nodes, prefer primitive-data-type-backed graph types.

-For varying map sizes over 128 nodes, use `SeqGraph` or `ParaGraph`.
-In multi-threaded environments, `ParaGraph` is recommended.

 The library exposes a generic `Graph` type that automatically selects the parallel or sequential version based on the environment, with manual selection also available.

 ## How It Works